 Major restaurant companies were already using this strategy pre-pandemic to drive extra profitability from their existing footprints and help franchisees access a new revenue stream.
 Fat Brands, for example, has co-branded locations so that operators can run a sister brand virtually out of the brick-and-mortar store’s existing kitchen.
 The restaurant group plans to apply this strategy to its newly acquired Johnny Rockets asset as well, expanding the delivery reach of its entire network without having to invest in new physical locations.

-As independent restaurants and smaller chains explore the same strategy, ghost kitchen companies Use Kitch, which helps restaurants link up with kitchens that are looking to rent out their space during quieter or off hours, are growing in popularity.
+As independent restaurants and smaller chains explore the same strategy, ghost kitchen companies like Use Kitch, which helps restaurants link up with kitchens that are looking to rent out their space during quieter or off hours, are growing in popularity.

 "From the cost structure point of view, ghost kitchens can be very attractive. … In many cases you can extract additional cost savings by sharing space and locations … and I do think that the industry is going to take a hard look at costs."